VijayPranav-svg/SoftNexix-Intenship-Repository/README.md

 The dataset has been preprocessed, and the corresponding script is attached.
 The Spotify Dataset Has been Preprocessed and sript Attached

-Note :- For the Retail Sales Dataset By Following the Link Provided in the Pdf The Dataset is Not Rechable ad Pdf file with the Steps Regarding this has been provided
+Note :- For the Retail Sales Dataset By Following the Link Provided in the Pdf The Dataset is Not Rechable and a  Pdf file  Regarding this with the Steps Regarding this has been Attached to the Project

 Advanced Datasets

 6. Data Science Job Postings

+   The Following Operations Specified in the Task Pdf Has been Completed and the Following Scripts Attached

-7. NYC Taxi Trips
+8. NYC Taxi Trips

+   Note :- For the NYC Taxi Trips Dataset By Following the Link Provided in the Pdf The Dataset is Not Rechable and a  Pdf file  Regarding this with the Steps Regarding this has been Attached to the Project